shoaib0300/write-data-to-database-with-CLI/README.md

 ```

 ## Insert XML Data to JSON Form to Check Table Columns

+Before using the `XmlStructure` and `InsertProductData` commands, make sure to follow these steps:
+Upload the XML file you want to process into the `storage/app/uploads/` directory.

 No additional installation steps are required.
 The command is ready to use once you've uploaded your XML file.